How to choose your motorcycle shoes: a practical guide for riding protected and in style

 • Apply a waterproofing spray if they are not 100% waterproof

-• Dry them at room temperature, away from a direct heat source
+• Let them dry at room temperature, away from direct heat sources

 • Nourish the leather with suitable products if necessary

-Depending on the region and certain events (trade shows, young motorcyclist grants), an equipment bonus may cover part of your purchase.
-Remember to check with your region, your driving school, or your insurer.
+Depending on regions and certain initiatives (fairs, young rider aid), an equipment bonus may cover part of your purchase.
+Remember to inquire with your region, driving school, or insurer.

 Conclusion